placeling/Pinta/readme.txt

 5. Tap the "nearby" button to use your phone to see nearby blog posts

 == Changelog ==

+= 2.0.1 =
+* Add notice if you try and use without cURL support rather than giving server error

 = 2.0.0 =
 * Major update